 But as I said at the start – it didn’t matter for me today.

-To be able to play Portsea and to relive few memories of my wedding day, play with such great company, meet the locals and feel their passion for the place were the real highlights.
+To be able to play Mercure Portsea Golf Club and Resort and to relive few memories of my wedding day, play with such great company, meet the locals and feel their passion for the place were the real highlights.

 As I drive home to Melbourne I can’t help but be reminded that this is why I love golf!